 From experience I know this number is a little high for me, so I typically go with the more conservative multiplier of 16 calories per pound of body weight at the start of my bulks.

 195 x 16 = 3,120—again, almost exactly what I get when I multiply my TDEE by 1.1.

-To build muscle without gaining boatloads of fat, you want to consume 110% of your TDEE every day.
-The easiest way to find this number is to simply multiply your body weight by 16 to 18 calories per day.
+Summary: To build muscle without gaining boatloads of fat, eat 110% of your TDEE every day.
+The easiest way to find this number is to multiply your body weight by 16 to 18 calories.